vdbg/hubibot/README.md

 ## Highlights

 * Can issue commands to Hubitat devices by talking to a Telegram robot, e.g., `/on Office Light` to turn on the device named "Office Light".
+* Can issue different types of command: on/off, lock/unlock, open/close, dim, ...
 * Can get the status, capabilities and history of a device.
 * Can give multiple names to devices, e.g., `/on hw` doing the same as `/on Hot Water`.
+* Can act on multiple devices at once, e.g., `/on hw, office` to turn on both  "Hot Water" and "Office Light".
 * Can query and change Hubitat's mode or security monitor state.
 * Can expose different sets of devices and permissions to different groups of people, e.g., person managing Hubitat, family members and friends.